toptensoftware/JsonKit/readme.md

 		public string Address;		// Not serialized
 	}

-By default members are serialized using the name as the field or property with the first letter lowercased.
+By default members are serialized using the name of the field or property with the first letter lowercased.
 To override the serialized name, include the name as a parameter to the [Json] attribute:

 	class Person